Tolulade-A/Django_Blog/README.md

 # Django_Blog
-A blog built with Django at the backend.
+A blog built with Django at the backend & HTML in the Front.